HimanshuSingh-966/Datalix/Internship_Report_DataLix_2.0.md

 ## 1.4 Internship Overview

 The internship period spanned from **[Start Date]** to **[End Date]**, during which I was assigned to the Product Development team.
-The primary objective was to design and develop DataLix 2.0, an AI-powered data analysis platform.
+The primary objective was to design and develop DataLix AI, an AI-powered data analysis platform.

 **Key Responsibilities:**
 - Full-stack development using React.js and FastAPI